 Tobacco Master Settlement.
 Though there is no current tobacco payment litigation involving Tennessee, there is the potential for the State to be involved in future arbitrations arising out of disputes concerning an adjustment to annual tobacco payments.
 Tennessee and 51 other states and territories receive annual payments from participating tobacco manufacturers under the 1998 Tobacco Master Settlement Agreement ("MSA").
 The amount of those payments varies each year depending on domestic sales volume and several other adjustments.
 A Non-Participating Manufacturer Adjustment ("NPM Adjustment") can reduce a state's payment if certain conditions occur and if the state did not diligently enforce its model escrow statute, which requires tobacco manufacturers that did not settle to pay into an escrow account each quarter.
 If an arbitration results in a finding that a state did not diligently enforce the escrow requirements during a calendar year, the state shares the NPM Adjustment with any other states found non-diligent for that year.
 Thus, the amount of the payment reduction is inversely proportional to the number of states that lose the diligent enforcement determination (i.e., the greater the number of losing states, the lower the payment reduction).
-A state can lose up to its entire MSA payment for a year, although such a result is very unlikely.
-Tennessee's annual MSA payment generally ranges from One Hundred and Forty Million Dollars (\$140,000,000.00) to One Hundred and Sixty Million Dollars (\$160,000,000.00).
-Tennessee and thirty-four (34) other states have resolved the NPM Adjustment disputes for the years 2003-2018 in a settlement with the participating tobacco manufacturers.
-However, as of January 1, 2018, Tennessee is once again subject to the potential for an NPM Adjustment to be applied if its diligent enforcement efforts, or lack thereof, are challenged in an arbitration and the State is unsuccessful in proving its diligence.
-It should be noted that the 2004 arbitration, for the states that did not join the more recent settlement, is still being litigated.
-Thus, any arbitration for 2018 most likely would not begin for a number of years.
+If Tennessee were to receive an adverse ruling in a diligent enforcement arbitration, the State could face payment reductions of over \$100,000,000.
+Tennessee's annual MSA payment generally ranges from One Hundred and Forty Million Dollars (\$140,000,000) to One Hundred and Sixty Million Dollars (\$160,000,000).
+Tennessee and thirty-four (34) other states have resolved the NPM Adjustment disputes for the years 2003-2022 in a settlement with the participating tobacco manufacturers.
+However, as of January 1, 2023, Tennessee will be once again subject to the potential for an NPM Adjustment to be applied if its diligent enforcement efforts, or lack thereof, are challenged in an arbitration and the State is unsuccessful in proving its diligence.